zhangzc21/DynTet/README.md

   - The video must be 25FPS, with all frames containing the talking person.
   - Due to the usage of nvdiffrast, we will process video width and height into integers multiple of 8, like 448\*448 and 512\*512.

   We get the experiment videos mainly from [AD-NeRF](https://github.com/YudongGuo/AD-NeRF), [ER-NeRF](https://github.com/Fictionarry/ER-NeRF), [GeneFace](https://github.com/yerfor/GeneFace) and YouTube.
 Due to copyright restrictions, we can't distribute all of them.
-You may have to download and crop these videos by yourself.
+You may have to download and crop these videos by youself.
 Here is an example training video (Obama) from AD-NeRF.
   ```
   mkdir -p data/video
   wget https://github.com/YudongGuo/AD-NeRF/blob/master/dataset/vids/Obama.mp4?raw=true -O data/video/obama.mp4